 Supplemental vitamin D is associated with a wide range of benefits, including increased cognition, immune health, bone health and well-being.
 Supplementation can also reduce the risks of cancer, heart disease, diabetes and multiple sclerosis.
 People deficient in vitamin D may also experience increased testosterone levels after supplementation.

 Vitamin D helps the body control phosphate and calcium levels in the body.
 The body may generate other hormones to encourage the release of phosphate and calcium from the bones if the levels of these minerals in the blood become very low.
-This results in weakening and softening of the bones.
+This results in the weakening and softening of the bones.

 Omega Blu™ products are pharmaceutical grade omega-3 supplements, distilled to a purity of over 90% and they do not contain saturated fats and impurities found in other products.
 Omega Blu™ supplements cost less because you take fewer capsules (only 1 or 2 per day instead of 3 or 4 or more) than competitor brands.
 Omega Blu™ contains no toxins or enteric coatings.
 Odorless, no fish taste and burp free.